syshotdev/beginner-nixos-config/README.md

 - `flake.nix` is the entrypoint to this configuration, defines nixpkgs source + global variables
 - `modules`, directory with all configured programs
-  - `home` is user-specific packages
+  - `home` is for user-specific packages and configuration
-  - `system` is for the entire system
+  - `system` is for modules like GPU drivers or apps that require admin
-  - `custom-modules` is things that you can't find at https://search.nixos.org
+  - `custom-packages` is for things that you can't find at https://search.nixos.org/packages
-  - `overlays` is currently just for unstable packages (actual use is `overlaying` patches onto whatever)
+  - `overlays` is currently just for unstable packages (actual use is `overlaying` patches onto software)

 - `computers` houses all of the computer-specific configurations
   - `base.nix` is the base settings for all computers (like boot preferences, timezone, etc)
   - `default` is a computer named `default`.
+    - `configuration.nix` is the machine-specific configuration, it imports users and sets up the machine
+  - `desktop` is a computer named `desktop`
-    - `configuration.nix` is machine-specific configuration, imports users and sets up the machine
+    - `configuration.nix` is `desktop`'s machine-specific configuration, it imports users and sets up the machine
-  - `nixos` next 3 lines is same as last 2
-    - `configuration.nix`
     - `hardware-configuration.nix (Specifically my hardware, in tutorial you'll get your own)`
+  - `laptop` is a computer named `laptop`
+    - `configuration.nix` is `laptop`'s machine-specific configuration, it imports users and sets up the machine
+    - `hardware-configuration.nix`

 - `users` all of the users for the specific computers
+  - `home-manager-boilerplate.nix` is code to just get home-manager working
   - `default` is configuration dir for the user `default`
-    - `base.nix` all computers share this configuration file
+    - `base.nix` every computer with the `default` user shares this `base` configuration
     - `default.nix` a user configuration specifically for a computer named `default`
   - `neck` is configuration dir for user `neck`
-    - `base.nix` blah blah blah
+    - `base.nix` every computer with the `neck` user shares this `base` configuration
-    - `desktop.nix`
+    - `desktop.nix` user configuration for my nvidia desktop PC
+    - `laptop.nix` user configuration for my laptop

 Each main folder will (in the future) have a README with more information about it's purpose.